James E. Lewis: Negro soldier controversy

-Sometime prior to fall 1968, an anonymous donor put out a nationwide search for an artist willing to create a statue dedicated to African-Americans who had been involved in military conflict.
+Sometime before fall 1968, an anonymous donor put out a nationwide search for an artist willing to create a statue dedicated to African-Americans who had been involved in military conflict.
 A law firm, on behalf of the donor, sent a letter to Lewis to gauge his interest in the project, asking him to submit a sketch and a cost estimate.
 Due to the notion of Baltimore as a city of monuments, Lewis accepted the project.
 His original sketch for the work was revealed in The Baltimore Sun on October 4, 1968, which displayed a wreath and a list of wars that black soldiers had been a part of.
 The original estimate for the creation of the sculpture and the pedestal was between $23,000 to $25,000.
 In June 1968, the Baltimore Board of Recreation and Parks approved the location of the statue to be placed at Battle Monument Square.
 On October 3 of that year, the Baltimore Art Commission also approved of the statue's creation.

 The choice of location incited a major controversy on the Baltimore political scene.
 Harry D. Kaufman, a member of the Park Board, criticized the fact that the statue was going to be of an unidentified black male, arguing that it was a tribute to a race as opposed to an individual.
 He suggested that the statue pay tribute to Crispus Attucks, Harriet Tubman, or Doris Miller instead.
 Additional arguments were also raised by the General Society of the War of 1812, the Constellation Committee, and the Star-Spangled Banner Flag House.
 Some concerns were raised about the location of the statue, which was a plaza dedicated to the fallen soldiers of Fort McHenry, which some believed would change the scope and meaning of the site.
 The work was also criticized for its choice to dress the soldier in modern clothing.
 Despite the criticism, Lewis refused to meet with his opponents to discuss any changes to the statue or location.